joalla/discogs_client/docs/source/fetching_data.md

 _`remove_release` only accepts `CollectionItemInstance` objects_

-### Collection Item Instances
+## Collection Item Instances by Release

+As seen in the [Collection Data chapter](fetching_data.md), collection items can be accessed by iterating through a specific folder or the whole collection.

+An alternative approach is using the `collection_items` method which can be faster than iterating through the collection.
+After passing this method a `release_id` or Release object, it will return a list of `CollectionItemInstance` objects.

-It is possible that you have multiple instances of the same release inside one or more collection folders.
-Using the `collection_items` method, you can iterate through all of your folders to find a release using the `release_id`.
-If you want to update or remove all of those instances, you can fetch all instances of that release across all collection folders by `release_id` or Release object.
+As it is possible that you have (or physically own) multiple copies of the same release inside one or more collection folders, using this method will return all copies of the release no matter which folder it is located in.

-First, fetch all instances of the release:
+This example code prints all CollectionItemInstances of release 22155985.
+Via the attributes of the `CollectionItemInstances` we can receive additional information such as the folder it is located in or to get details of the actual release.

+The example code below will print all `CollectionItemInstances` of release 22155985.
+The attributes of the `CollectionItemInstances` will show additional information, such as the folder it is located in or the details of the release.

 ```python
 release_instances = me.collection_items(22155985)